GuttmanLab/chipdip-pipeline/README.md

    - `min_oligos`: minimum count of deduplicated antibody oligo barcode reads in a cluster for that cluster to be assigned to the corresponding antibody target; this criteria is intersected (AND) with the `proportion` and `max_size` criteria
    - `proportion`: minimum proportion of deduplicated antibody oligo barcode reads in a cluster for that cluster to be assigned to the corresponding antibody target; this criteria is intersected (AND) with the `min_oligos` and `max_size` criteria
    - `max_size`: maximum count of deduplicated chromatin reads in a cluster for that cluster to be to be assigned to the corresponding antibody target; this criteria is intersected (AND) with the `proportion` and `max_size` criteria
-   - `merge_and_index_splitbams`: [boolean value](https://yaml.org/type/bool.html) indicating whether to merge and index target-specific BAM files across samples
+   - `merge_samples`: [boolean value](https://yaml.org/type/bool.html) indicating whether to merge cluster files and target-specific BAM files across samples
-   - `binsize`: integer specifying BigWig binsize; set to `false` to skip BigWig generation
+   - `binsize`: integer specifying BigWig binsize; set to `false` to skip BigWig generation.
+Only relevant if generate_splitbams and merge_samples are both `true`.

 2. <a name="samples-json">`samples.json`</a>: JSON file with the location of FASTQ files (read1, read2) to process.
    - [`config.yaml`](#config-yaml) key to specify the path to this file: `samples`